jadonk/newsletter/2019-08/index.md

 #
 feature:
  title: Beagles in Space!
  body: </p>Community members have been boldly going where no one has gone before using single board computers from BeagleBoard.org® for many years.
-Inspired by the celebration events of teh Apollo 11 50th anniversary, including an Apollo Guidance Cmoputer resoration using <a href="https://beagleboard.org/black">BeagleBone® Black</a>, we take a look at just a few of the many space related projects using BeagleBoards®.
-Check out our articles, from a fictional Star Wars movie BB-8 robot project to student-led CubeSats which teach STEM using 400km selfie sticks, to experiment stations on the International Space Station, space projects inspire creativity and problem solving.
-We would love to hear about your space related project to share in future newsletters.<br>&mdash;<strong>Christine Long</strong>, <em>Executive Director</em></p>
+Inspired by the celebration events of the Apollo 11 - 50th anniversary, including an Apollo Guidance Computer restoration using BeagleBone® Black, we take a look at just a few of the many space related projects using <a href="https://beagleboard.org/boards">BeagleBoard®</a> SBCs.
+From a fictional Star Wars movie BB-8 robot project to student-led CubeSats which teach STEM using 400km selfie sticks, to experiment stations on the International Space Station, space projects inspire creativity and problem solving.
+We would love to hear about your Space related project to share in future newsletters.<br>&mdash;<strong>Christine Long</strong>, <em>Executive Director</em></p>
 #
 # Events
 #